 Pack of 10: $8-12

-The industry standard for beginners and professionals alike.
-Originally designed for manga artists, the Nikko G offers medium flexibility, exceptional durability, and forgiving feedback.
-It produces consistent hairlines and swells without excessive pressure, making it perfect for learning proper technique.
+This is the industry standard for good reason.
+Originally designed for manga artists (who need to draw for hours without hand fatigue), the Nikko G offers medium flexibility, exceptional durability, and forgiving feedback.
+It produces consistent hairlines and swells without excessive pressure.

 Best For: